An absolutely vital part of any aquarium set-up is the filter.

-We once emptied almost five gallons of water onto the carpet overnight by not properly re-seating the lid of the canister filter.
+We once emptied almost five gallons of water onto the carpet overnight by not properly re-seating the lid of the canister.
 Quite the rude surprise to wake up to!

 So make sure to seat all seals, assemble the filter and watch it run for a couple of minutes to make sure it isn’t leaking, then check back a short time later to be sure there are no leaks.

-And as a precautionary measure, permanently site your filter on an old towel or two – Just in case .
+And as a precautionary measure, permanently site it on an old towel or two – Just in case .